How to Make Your Page Load Faster

 Loading the CSS

-CSSOM tree has to be built before start rendering the page.
+CSSOM tree has to be built before the browser starts rendering the page.
 To build it, the browser has to parse the CSS first.
 I said parse and not load because your CSS can be inlined (in a

 CSS is render-blocking, which means you can't start rendering the page until it's parsed.
 But it's not parser-blocking, which means the browser can continue parsing the HTML while the CSS is being downloaded (if it was linked externally).